Beyond Transfer Accuracy: Mechanism-Guided Controlled Adaptation for Low-Resource Languages: Counterfactual-Free Circuit Discovery for Natural Text

-Original CD-T scores components using an unsigned magnitude ratio (Eq. \ref{eq2}) \cite{hsu2025efficient_automated_circuit_discovery_cdt}, but high magnitude does not necessarily mean task support: a head can be non-discriminative or even anti-aligned with the gold label.
-This can cause magnitude-based selection to include components that amplify spurious features or push probability mass away from the correct label.
+Original CD-T ranks components using an unsigned magnitude ratio, but large contributions are not necessarily task-supporting: a head may be non-discriminative or even anti-aligned with the gold label.
+We therefore score heads by whether their relevant contribution supports the correct label direction.

-To address this limitation, we \emph{propose} a directional relevance scoring protocol that explicitly measures whether a head's contribution supports the correct prediction direction (i.e., increases the logit of the gold label relative to alternatives), rather than merely having large activation magnitude.
-We use this directional score for circuit selection throughout our experiments.